jefferyq2/ae5-rstudio/README.md

      Once the workspace pod is fully operational again, and until step 3 is completed, users should discern no functional difference in operation.
-3. _*Update the Postgres database to include an RStudio option.*_
+3. _*Modify the UI configuration to include an RStudio option.*_
    - Time to complete: <5 minutes
    - User disruption: none for existing sessions, deployments, or jobs.
-     Once the database is updated, the RStudio option will appear for new and/or restarted sessions.
-Some users may need to refresh their browsers to pick up the new option.
+     Because the UI pod is restarted, users may experience a brief disruption in UI responsiveness for 1-2 minutes.

 ### Step 1.
 Build the Docker image